dotweblabs/twirl/README.md

 Tech
 -----------

-twist uses a number of open source projects to work properly:
+twirl uses a number of open source projects to work properly:

 * [GAE SDK] - SDK for the AppEngine platform (GAE, AppScale or CapeDwarf)
 * boon